 This could be a sign of eye fatigue or eye strain and glasses typically help.
 Eye rubbing may also be caused by allergic conjunctivitis (pink eye), seasonal allergies, or dry eye.

-10. Loosing your place or finger pointing while reading
+10. Losing your place while reading

 This can be a sign of strabismus, a condition causing misalignment of eyes, some other eye muscle issue, or astigmatism.
 In children who are learning to read, pointing at words with their fingers improves their skills, however, it could mean they have amblyopia.